The origin of the term Trichotillomania (TTM) is from Greek: Trich - hair, Till - pull, Mania - madness

-Hair Pulling (Trichotillomania) is a disorder characterized by pulling out hair out of the body.
-Most affected part of the body is the scalp (head), however any other places where hair grows are affected as well (pubic hair, nose hair, eyelashes etc).
-This is an impulse control disorder.
+Hair pulling (Trichotillomania) is a disorder characterized by pulling hair from the body at the root resulting in significant hair loss.
+The most affected part of the body is the scalp (head), however other places where hair grows are affected as well (eyebrows, beard, pubic hair, nose hair, eyelashes etc).
 This disorder is classified under same category as compulsive skin picking.
-Indeed, the two disorders are closely connected, since they resemble in that there is a repeating destructive urge present, which pushes the person towards a self harming activity, often in a compulsive manner (when one cannot control his/her own behavior).
+Indeed, the two disorders are closely connected and often researched together since they both involve the connection between a compulsive urge and a body-focused repetitive behavior.

 Approximately 2% of the population has trichotillomania which often begins around puberty, with females experiencing the disorder up to four time more than males.
 While the cause remains unknown, medical research suggests that heredity, genetics, hormones, and stress can contribute to developing the disorder.